 Our programs are initiated in response to community needs.
 Non-profits, community groups and individuals may suggest a program that is relevant to AARC and Parks and Recreation Department’s mission, values and audience.
 Collaborative programs must be offered to the public free of charge.
 If you have a program that meets the requirements, submit a Collaboration Request.
 We have also prepared a list of Frequently Asked Questions for your convenience.

 Volunteers work directly with the community and provide support in a number of ways.
-For those interested in becoming a volunteer, please call (512) 974-1700, e-mail us at email@example.com, or visit our GivePulse Volunteer Page for an up-to-date list of our volunteer needs.
+For those interested in becoming a volunteer, please call (512) 974-1700 or e-mail us at email@example.com.